First, just call me ‘Basse’ (baz-ie). That gets my attention. My first name is Mark, but almost no one uses that to get

 Then in 2016 there was the big one in Big Sur.
 132,000 acres, $229 million dollars, 5000 firefighters and support crews at one point, and the life of a bulldozer operator.
-All because some jackass decided that the fire warnings didn’t apply to him.
+All because some jackass camping in Big Sur decided that the no-fire warnings didn’t apply to him.
 Evacuated the horses (cost Susan 10 staples in the head) and it got within a few miles of the ranch as well.
 Fire crews from Corona and Oakland parked in front of the house for a few weeks.
 Brush crews clearing the front yard.
-Working from home for a week because if you left to go to work they wouldn’t let you back in.
+Working from home for a week because if I left to go to work they wouldn’t let me back in.

 Like I said, never a dull moment.

 Susan is a freelance web developer (deep under the hood with WordPress, Php and Java) and I’m a multimedia producer in Monterey.
 I’ve been tooling around multimedia since I was the AV nerd in 4th grade.
 Can’t help myself.

 Why write this blog?

 The motivation behind doing the blog has many roots.
 I like to joke that writing a blog keeps me out of bars and guitar stores.

 That you’ll be inspired to get beyond the desktop travelogue and get out of the chair or from behind that desk or away from that screen and just get outside.